-- 1. Have clear communication about expectations of the entity, including the responsibilities of both the employee(s) and volunteer(s) - a.
-Employees should present all volunteers with the opportunity for at least 1 one-on-one check-in meeting to get feedback about their experiences and contributions to the entity - Employees are recommended to create specific appointments through a scheduling platform (Doodle, When2Meet, etc) to make the availability and purpose of the meeting explicit and accessible - b.
-It is encouraged to have as clear and transparent communication as possible regarding programs and general functionality of the entity - 2.
-Promote both personal and professional development by offering supplemental trainings or skill workshops.
-Examples are listed below: - a.
-Tailor workshops to the purpose and job description of the volunteer - i.
-For example, if you have a marketing intern make the workshops oriented around product branding, outreach, etc. - b.
-Some general examples: How to Interview in the ASUW and Beyond, Public Speaking, Communication Styles, Event Programming, etc. - 3.
-Create a sense of community within the entity and the ASUW as a whole - a.
-Be friendly and encouraging of group bonding outside of working times - b.
-Encourage volunteers to attend all Volunteer-based programs such as Volunteer Trainings (mandatory to attend one training annually), ASUW Volunteer Day, etc. - c.
-Introduce volunteers to other ASUW employees to expand their network and comfortability in the office environment - d.
-Introduce yourself to volunteers whom you do not know - 4.
-Create an inclusive and accommodating environment to ensure that all students have equal opportunities to get involved - a.
-Follow the Open Selection Process (refer to Section 56) - b.
-Consider alternate meeting times and platforms to accommodate volunteers with scheduling conflicts - c.
-Provide information about disability accommodations and make spaces as accessible as possible to students - d.
-Meet with the Office of Volunteer Opportunities Director to develop better outreach and retention strategies - We also encourage entity Directors/Chairs to collaborate with Board of Directors Members to improve access to the ASUW - 5.
-Emphasize opportunities for advancement in leadership skills and opportunities. - a.
-Be transparent about employment and other advancement opportunities in the ASUW - Include a detailed Volunteer Conduct section in your transition documents. - a.
-This section should include: 1) feedback from volunteers, 2) complete job descriptions or expectations of all volunteers, and 3) a critical reflection on the relational dynamics between yourself and your volunteers.
+- 1. Have clear communication about expectations of the entity, including the responsibilities of both the employee(s) and volunteer(s) - Employees should present all volunteers with the opportunity for at least 1 one-on-one check-in meeting to get feedback about their experiences and contributions to the entity - i.
+Employees are recommended to create specific appointments through a scheduling platform (Doodle, When2Meet, etc) to make the availability and purpose of the meeting explicit and accessible - ii.
+It is encouraged to have as clear and transparent communication as possible regarding programs and general functionality of the entity - b.
+Promote personal and professional development with training/skill workshops. - Tailor workshops to the purpose and job description of the volunteer (ie. if you have a marketing intern, make the workshops oriented around product branding, outreach, etc.) - Other examples: How to Interview in the ASUW and Beyond, Public Speaking, Communication Styles, Event Programming - c.
+Create a sense of community within the entity and the ASUW as a whole - Be friendly and encouraging of group bonding outside of working times - ii.
+Encourage volunteers to attend all Volunteer-based programs such as Volunteer Trainings (mandatory to attend one training annually), ASUW Volunteer Day, etc.

+- iii.
+Introduce volunteers to other ASUW employees to expand their network and comfort in the office environment - iv.
+Introduce yourself to volunteers whom you do not know - v.
+Create an inclusive and accommodating environment to ensure that all students have equal opportunities to get involved - d.
+Follow the Open Selection Process (refer to Section 6) - e.
+Consider alternate meeting times and platforms to accommodate volunteers with scheduling conflicts - f.
+Provide information about disability accommodations and make spaces as accessible as possible to students - g.
+Meet with the Office of Outreach and Involvement Director to develop better outreach and retention strategies - We also encourage entity Directors/Chairs to collaborate with Board of Directors Members to improve access to the ASUW - h.
+Emphasize opportunities for advancement in leadership skills and opportunities. - i.
+Be transparent about ASUW employment and advancement opportunities - i.
+Include a detailed Volunteer Conduct section in your transition documents. - i.
+This section should include: - 1. feedback from volunteers, - 2. complete job descriptions or expectations of all volunteers, and - 3. a critical reflection on the relational dynamics between yourself and your volunteers.